-22 Introduction to Ellynizer - An Advanced Quantum Biological Device for Eliminating Menstrual Problems
+Introduction to Ellynizer - An Advanced Quantum Biological Device for Eliminating Menstrual Problems

-1 Abhijit Naskar
+Abhijit Naskar

-24 Abstract-Since the beginning of life on planet earth, among males and females only the females are endowed with 25 the gift of producing new life.
+Abstract- Since the beginning of life on planet earth, among males and females only the females are endowed with the gift of producing new life.
 But for this huge privilege a woman has to pay the price almost half of her life, puberty to menopause by going through Menstrual Cycle.
-Menstruation is a natural phenomenon indicating a 26 27 woman's fertility.
+Menstruation is a natural phenomenon indicating a woman's fertility.
 Having regular menstrual cycles is a sign that important parts of the female body are working normally.
 It also prepares the body for pregnancy each month.
-A cycle is counted from the first day of the 28 first period to the first day of the next period.
-But problem with Menstruation begins when abnormality in the 29 regular cycle occurs.
+A cycle is counted from the first day of the first period to the first day of the next period.
+But problem with Menstruation begins when abnormality in the regular cycle occurs.
 The normal range of age for the onset of periods is 9-17 years.
-Most girls begin puberty 30 at around 10 years of age with an initial phase of accelerated growth and breast development known as breast 31 budding.
-Shortly after, pubic hair appears, and by 12 years more than 50 per cent of young girls have underarm 32 hair.
+Most girls begin puberty at around 10 years of age with an initial phase of accelerated growth and breast development known as breast budding.
+Shortly after, pubic hair appears, and by 12 years more than 50 per cent of young girls have underarm hair.
 By the age of 12 years, 50 per cent have menstruated.
-The peak growth spurt in girls occurs about a 33 year before menstruation begins.
-Most young women do not settle down to regular ovulatory cycles until two to 34 35 three years after starting their periods.
+The peak growth spurt in girls occurs about a year before menstruation begins.
+Most young women do not settle down to regular ovulatory cycles until two to three years after starting their periods.
 The first day of each cycle is designated as the first day of menstruation.
-36 Ovulation (release of a mature egg) usually occurs on the 14th day of a 28 day cycle, however normal cycles vary 37 in length from 21 to 35 days.
+Ovulation (release of a mature egg) usually occurs on the 14th day of a 28 day cycle, however normal cycles vary in length from 21 to 35 days.
 Shorter or longer cycles are considered abnormal.
-Ovulation only occurs when the Hypothalamus, the pituitary gland and the ovaries are in balance, which is called the Hypothalamic-Pituitary-38 Ovarian Axis.
-Physical or emotional stress can disrupt the balance, with some women being more vulnerable than 39 others.
+Ovulation only occurs when the Hypothalamus, the pituitary gland and the ovaries are in balance, which is called the Hypothalamic-Pituitary-Ovarian Axis.
+Physical or emotional stress can disrupt the balance, with some women being more vulnerable than others.
 Examples of physical stress include regular strenuous exercise or weight loss.
-Normal bleeding occurs for 40 one to seven days.
+Normal bleeding occurs for one to seven days.
 During this time a total of less than 80ml (four tablespoons) of blood is lost.
-Losses greater 41 than this are considered abnormal as are the passing of clots during menstruation.
-Some women have very light 42 transient blood loss, commonly known as 'spotting' just after ovulation.
-This appears to be related to the drop in 43 estrogen immediately following ovulation.
+Losses greater than this are considered abnormal as are the passing of clots during menstruation.
+Some women have very light transient blood loss, commonly known as 'spotting' just after ovulation.
+This appears to be related to the drop in estrogen immediately following ovulation.
 Heavier bleeding between periods is not uncommon, but is considered abnormal.
 When the hypothalamus, pituitary gland and ovaries fall out of balance, all the abnormalities and problems occur in the menstrual cycle.
-This balance or harmony of the glands can be reinstated artificially with the use of Quantum Entrainment through an Advanced Quantum Biological Device that's being developed by healthy menstruation of a healthy woman involves the complex interaction of the hypothalamus, pituitary, ovaries, uterus, prostaglandins, and neuroendocrine factors.
-The ovarian hormones stimulate the target organs of the reproductive tract and exert feedback effects on the CNS-hypothalamic-pituitary unit to influence its hormone secretion.
-Disruptions can occur at any step in this multi-faceted process, resulting in hormonal imbalance and menstrual irregularities such as dysmenorrhea (painful periods), Pre-Menstrual Syndrome, and impaired fertility.
-In order to understand the process of Quantum Entrainment on dysmenorrhea, PMS and dysfunctional uterine
+This balance or harmony of the glands can be reinstated artificially with the use of Quantum Entrainment through an Advanced Quantum Biological Device that's being developed by me, called "Ellynizer".
+Once the balance is reinstated in the neural network of the menstrual cycle all the abnormalities and problems would naturally disappear.
+In this paper I'm going to elaborate the process of reinstating balance in the Hypothalamic-Pituitary-Ovarian Axis bystabilizing the menstrual cycle through Quantum Entrainment with the use of Ellynizer.